 For the 5th year, California Lutheran University offers a week of continuing education with faculty from the School of Management at Spirit in the Desert!
 In the complex environment of congregational management, we all can use new tools for ministry.
 Each day, we explore a different theme.

 All three levels run at the same time.
 This is due to our desire to create synergies between the participants as they join together in housing, meals and breaks while participating in different levels/classes.
 Level 1 is the prerequisite to Level 2 and 3.
 Note that you cannot take both levels at the same time.
-Also, the workshop can be broken into parts for different participants from the same church.
+Also, the workshop cannot be broken into parts for different participants from the same church.
 Each participant is expected to attend for all courses.
 A 15% discount is given to the the 2nd (or more) attendees from same church.

 Level 1 will include: